Table of Contents

 yeild an I/O action which will be executed.

-; finally executes all those actions.
+The call to printitall; finally executes all those actions.
 Actually,

 since Haskell is lazy, the actions aren't generated until here either.